DavidOB1/wordle-bots/README.md

 This just gets the answer automatically by finding it in the source code.
 It's not very fun, but at least you will never lose :)
+Make sure you run it with the chromedriver in the same directory.

+# Smart Solver

+This uses a unique strategy of guessing 4 strategic words in order to make enough deductions to guess the correct word basically every time.
+This bot is more accurate than the other one I made, but it will always take at least 5 tries to guess it.
+Make sure to run it with the chromedriver and "wordle-words.txt" in the same directory.

+If you use any of the alternative solvers, you should probably drag them into the main directory and then run them.

 Note: wordle-words.txt does not contain exclusively words for wordle, it has 1/3 of a million words sorted by their frequencies.
 This can be useful for other projects.